John Brannick: Monasterevan Distillery, and Brannick's death

 Towards the end of 1892, the Monasterevan Distillery advertised that they had "secured the service of the well-known Distiller, Mr. John Brannick, Late of Sir John Powers and the DWD Co Distillery, Jones' Road", asserting that Brannick "has always been so well supported by the Dublin trades, he has every confidence that they will continue their patronage to him in his new position, which he is desirous to make his greatest success".
 According to Brannick's 1893 testimony as a witness in litigation against the Dublin Whiskey Distillery following the accidental death of an employee, he remained a shareholder in that company, and after serving as managing director of the Banagher establishment, was then a distiller at Cassidy's, Monasterevan, "where he had 100 men employed".
-In January 1895, it was reported at the Ballickmoyler Petty Sessions for the 11th of that month that that Brannick was "appointed sole general manager as well as distiller" of Monasterevan Distillery, taking the place of the recently deceased James Dowling.
+In January 1895, it was reported at the Ballickmoyler Petty Sessions for the 11th of that month that Brannick was "appointed sole general manager as well as distiller" of Monasterevan Distillery, taking the place of the recently deceased James Dowling.

 Brannick's last position was to be short-lived; he died in Monasterevan on 2 July 1895, from influenza.
 Brannick was survived by his wife, and his estate was administered by Barrington & Son.
 All told, Brannick was a distiller for over forty years.
 Within his industry he was considered "sui generis" (without equal), at a time when Dublin, for much of the 19th century, was described as the whiskey powerhouse of the world.